 Because it uses heat instead of pesticides, this method may be preferred among people with young children, pets, or health conditions that make them more sensitive to chemicals.

-What Is Thermal Pest Control?
+What Is Thermal Pest Control / Heat Treatment?

 Whole room heat treatment is used by pest control professionals as a solution for severe pest infestations.
 The process involves gradually heating a structure or space to temperatures high enough to kill all bed bugs or other insects that have invaded that area.